liuxinren456852/DOGS/README.md

         - ✔️ Gaussian Pruning of [LightGaussian](https://github.com/VITA-Group/LightGaussian)
     - ✔️ [Scaffold-GS](https://city-super.github.io/scaffold-gs/) trainer 🎉
     - ✔️ Support [Taming-3DGS](https://github.com/humansensinglab/taming-3dgs) 🎉
-    - 🔲 ADMM Gaussian Splatting trainer
+    - ✔️ ADMM Gaussian Splatting trainer
+        - We refactor the main training logic for code readability and more efficient distributed training, which could result in potentially minor performance drop in rendered image quality but wouldn't differ too much to our original version.
 - 🔲 Test on street-view scenes
 - 🔲 Support distributed training of `Scaffold-GS` and `Octree-GS`